ammanyusuf/Journalr/README.md

 # Journalr
 This is the repository for the SENG 300 team project.
-It is about a paper submission system for an acedemic setting.
+It is about a paper submission system for an academic setting.